When you look around at your church, how many younger members do you see weekly?

 This positive growth in membership might be partly explained by the fact that young members want to communicate by text.

 While social media receives a lot of attention, ExactTarget’s Channel Preference Survey of 1,500 internet users ages 15 to 65 shows that those under the age of 25 prefer SMS to email and instant messaging.

 For example, Milestone Church uses text messages to engage its youth ministry.
 Over 7,000 contacts have subscribed to Milestone’s texts since they began using SimpleTexting two years ago.
 Similarly, Coastal Cathedral was able to increase its volunteer turnout by 100%.

-You can use SMS to:
+You can use a church texting service to: